alexlib/openptv-python/README.md

 Python version of the OpenPTV library - this is *a work in progress*

+## What This Repo Provides

+`openptv-python` keeps the Python API as the main interface and combines three execution modes behind that API:

+- Pure Python: the reference implementation and the easiest path for reading, debugging, and extending the code.
+- Python + Numba: several hot kernels are JIT-compiled automatically on first use, so the Python implementation still benefits from acceleration.
+- Native `optv` bindings: selected operations reuse the native OpenPTV implementation when the `optv` package is available.

+At the moment, automatic native delegation is implemented for image preprocessing and full-frame target recognition.
+The rest of the library keeps the same Python API and remains usable even when those native paths are not in use.

 ## How this is started

 This work started from the https://github.com/OpenPTV/openptv/tree/pure_python branch.
 It's a long-standing idea to convert all the C code to Python and now it's possible with ChatGPT to save